wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_client_server/client_server_basics.md

 to Server #1 is set to the original 10 MB/sec

  Assuming your
-client program can do two network transfers at the same time, what would be the total execution time?
+client program can do two network transfers at the same time, what would be the total execution time (using both servers)?

 What if
 your client program  can only do one network transfer at a time?